 It’s likely that a healthcare professional will not endorse this diet, and they may suggest better, more sustainable options.

 Arbonne specifically states that the 30 Days to Healthy Living program is not a weight loss program, though you will likely lose weight on the diet.

 The diet focuses on eating mostly vegetables, lean proteins, complex carbs, and healthy fats, and it encourages other healthy lifestyle practices, such as daily exercise, mindfulness, and good sleep.
 All of these are linked to better health and weight management (

-Additionally, despite the diet recommending 13 supplements, there’s no evidence that any of the company’s products lead to weight loss or increase your metabolism.
-Though, certain products that are high in fiber and protein may help manage your hunger levels.
+Additionally, while the diet recommends nine supplements, there’s no evidence that any of the company’s products lead to weight loss or increase your metabolism.
+However, certain products that are high in fiber and protein may help manage your hunger levels.

 What’s more, replacing a meal with an Arbonne shake is likely to slash your calorie intake.
-The shake Arbonne recommends only provides 323 calories, assuming frozen blackberries, spinach, almond milk, peanut butter, and vanilla protein powder are used (
+The shake Arbonne recommends provides only 323 calories, assuming you make it with frozen blackberries, spinach, almond milk, peanut butter, and vanilla protein powder (

 Replacing a meal with this shake does not provide enough calories for most people and would likely put them at a calorie deficit — especially when paired with increased physical activity — and ultimately lead to weight loss.

 There are a number of potential benefits to Arbonne’s 30 Days to Healthy Living program.